 - Lack of duplication, deletion, or reversibility of transactions;

 As the hype around the Blockchain grows, banks are naturally trying to keep up.
-Some of them are seeking their own ways to lead the Blockchain race and are investing in Blockchain startups.
+Some of them are seeking ways to lead the Blockchain race and are investing in Blockchain startups.

 According to Bloomberg, recently, some of the biggest representatives of the industry, such as Bank of America, Goldman Sachs and Mastercard, have patented some promising Blockchain technologies for themselves.

 However, it might be difficult for a single bank to find the right way to implement the technology.
-Therefore, it is critical for banks to build the infrastructure required and group into the open, standardized, and robust global networkto use Blockchain for payment transformation at scale, thus reducing the risk of failure.
+Therefore, it is critical for banks to build the infrastructure required and group it into an open, standardized, and robust global network to use Blockchain for payment transformation at scale, thus reducing the risk of failure.
 For instance, a large number of major banks have already united into the so-called Global Blockchain Consortium led by R3 CEV, a startup dealing with the research and development of using Blockchain in the financial system.